 For generation, you need to check:

-LLM-as-judge evaluation has become the standard for generation quality, where a separate LLM evaluates the output against criteria you define.
-It's cheaper than human evaluation and more nuanced than automated metrics like ROUGE.
+LLM-as-judge evaluation is now a common default for generation quality, where a separate LLM evaluates the output against criteria you define.
+It's cheaper than human evaluation and more detailed than automated metrics like ROUGE, but it still needs calibration against human labels.

 ⚠️ Common mistake: Evaluating only the end-to-end answer quality without separately measuring retrieval.
 If your retrieval returns garbage, no LLM can produce a good answer.
 Always monitor retrieval metrics independently.